ValveSoftware/GameNetworkingSockets/README.md

 We're still in the process of extracting the code from our proprietary build toolchain and making everything more open-source friendly.
 Bear with us.

-* The code in this form is only known to compile on Ubuntu 17.10.
-(Although this code has shipped through our toolchain on Win32/Win64 and OSX as well and also compiles for several Android flavors).
-* We don't provide any Windows project files or any straightforward method for building on windows yet.
 * The unit test compiles, but has some issues.
 And we don't have it working in any standard framework.
 * We don't have a good, simple client/server example of how to use the code.